ClaudiaTam/S461F_DS_Project/README.md

 # S461F Data Science Project

-# Table of Contents
-.
-.
-.
-## Introduction
+# Introduction
 The topic for this project is Deep Learning for Handwritten Characters recognition.
-Our purpose is to create the models that can recognise the English sentences and digits numbers in different scenario.
+<br>Our purpose is to create a model that can identfly the information of school exam papers.<br/>
-For example, the model can extract the exam paper information, such as course numbers, student name and student id.
+>What information we need to idenfly?
+1. Course code
+2. Student id
+3. Candidate code

+# Objectives
+1. Model accuracy >=95%
+2. Identify the information
+3. The model can recognize the English letters(A-Z) and digits(0-9)
+4. Developed an application
+5. Export the result to excel

+# Method